 • Complete surveys regularly – the app will notify you to answer questions about your lifestyle and mental health, and to complete cognitive tasks (which are a bit like computer games).
 On average this will take 5 min per week.
 If more convenient you can complete multiple surveys in one go, each survey will be available for 2 months.

-• Collection of information about your mobile phone use – if you give permission, the app will collect frequency and duration of calls and messaging, time spent on different apps; amount of data usage; when the phone is turned on and off; and information about physical activity (e.g. daily steps, walking/running distance) and sleep from Apple HealthKit or Google Fit on your phone (depending on your mobile phone operating system).
+• Give permission for collection of information about your mobile phone use, physical activity, and sleep – if you give permission, the app will collect frequency and duration of calls and messaging (for Android phones only), time spent on different apps; amount of data usage; when the phone is turned on and off; and information about physical activity (e.g. daily steps, walking/running distance) and sleep from Apple HealthKit or Google Fit on your phone (depending on your mobile phone operating system).
 The information collected will not include any details identifying phone numbers/people that you contact or who contact you, nor the content of any messages, chats or social media posts, nor your browsing history.
 You can turn off this background information collection at any time via Settings in the app.

 • Give us permission to access your routine health data – we need to know about any illnesses or treatment you may have had and how your health is in future.
 The easiest way to collect this information without bothering you is to access your health data kept by organisations such as NHS Digital, if you give permission.

 • Wear an activity tracker – If you agree, we will post an activity tracker (e.g. Fitbit) for you to wear for 2 months to collect information on your physical activity and sleep, and then return it.
 This is the easiest and most accurate way to assess your exercise and sleep habits.
 Over that time you will get an insight into your fitness, activity and sleep patterns!